Principles and Practices of Deep Transformation

 - Questions for reflection and prompts to share in the course community platform

 - Discussion Groups to explore questions posed as the end of each presentation (students expected to attend one session per week.
-Discussion groups are offered at 4 PM and 2 AM UTC every Wednesday to accommodate most time zones).
+Discussion groups are offered at 7 PM UTC every Wednesday to accommodate most time zones).

 Certificate of Completion